 Signs will be posted at all entry doors reminding

 essential visitors to complete a self-assessment before entering the school, and to not enter if they do not pass the self-assessment.
-When they sign in, they will also be required to check-off that they have completed the self-assessment.
+When they sign in, they will also be required to show the completed, verified self-assessment/screening upon arrival.

 new school health monitoring system will also be established through a partnership between the ministries of health and education, school boards and local public health agencies to monitor and respond to reports of COVID-19 symptoms.
 We are awaiting details from the Ministry of Education and will provide updates to families as new information becomes available.

-To help ensure safer schools, we will be following Peel Public Health’s recent recommendation that all students in Grades 1 to 12
+To help ensure safer schools, we will be following Peel Public Health’s recent recommendation that all students in Kindergarten to Grades 12

 The school will provide a mask only if the student arrives without one.
 Face coverings include disposable or cloth masks, bandanas, scarfs or similar items.
 All face coverings must cover the nose, mouth and chin, without any gaps.